Owenll66/Owenll66.github.io/_posts/2019-09-15-neteaseMusicOnVSC.md

 ---
 layout: blog
-title: How to play music on Visual Studio Code - Free music plugin provided by Netease Music
+title: How to play music on Visual Studio Code - A Free music plugin
 description: This blog will introduce the steps to install Netease Music plugin to VSC

 author: owenll66
 ---

-# How to play music on Visual Studio Code - Free music plugin provided by Netease Music
+# How to play music on Visual Studio Code - A Free music plugin

 ## Here are the steps to install NeteaseMusic plugin